mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Travellers who trade information on any number of topics.

 The surface of Dim is barely populated.
-The world’s metal and mineral reserves are poor although there are a few small operations that scratch out a living mining copper, aluminium and tungsten.
+The world's metal and mineral reserves are poor although there are a few small operations that scratch out a living mining copper, aluminium and tungsten.
 Its main